 - Definitions: What is fois gras?
 What is steak tartare?
 What is the base of a Béarnaise sauce?

-- Responsibility: If a patron tells you that he or she is displeased with a service, and you are not responsible for that table, what would do you do?
+- Responsibility: If a patron tells you that he or she is displeased with a service, and you are not responsible for that table, what would you do?

-- Why you should work there: What can you bring to the table?
+- Why you should work there: What skills and talents can you bring to the table?
 What do you have that the other applicants don't?

 For larger companies, these questions may get more or less specific based on the position or nature of the role.

 Tips For Responding